Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 ![boot msg kernel lzma](http://i.imgur.com/9pRc2mP.jpg)

-Intel on how the memory in the external flash is structured will be very useful when we start extracting the flash contents.
+Intel on how the memory in the external flash is structured will be very useful when we get to extracting the flash contents.

 ![ram data. not very useful](http://i.imgur.com/OmDkAxX.jpg)